kazaamjt/Eikobot/docs/language_overview.md

 }
 ```

-Just like variables, keys cannot be reassigned, nor can keys or values be deleted.
+Just like list indices, keys cannot be reassigned, nor can they deleted.

 Note the typing, expressed as `dict[key_type, value_type]`.
 When not typed, it takes all it's initial keys and values,
 and expresses the value as a union of those types.

 ### Resources

-Finaly we have the `resource` type.
+Finaly we have the `resource`.
-`resource` works in a similar way to `struct` or `class` in other languages to create custom objects.
+`resource` works in a similar way to `struct` or `class` in other languages to create class definitions.
+The `resource` keyword defines a `Resource Definition`.
+This `Resource Definition` in turn is used to create one or more `resource`.

+In short, a `Resource Definition` is like a `class` or `Struct` and a `resource` is like an `object`.

 Using the `resource` keyword, indenting, and typing, we can define it's name and properties:

 ```Python
 resource Car: